 Oncology Dashboard – The best Oncology EMR software should feature a real-time dashboard to help physicians clearly view patient charts, profiles, billing processes, scheduling, etc. all in one place.
 The dashboard practically saves time in opening multiple tabs.

-Registry for Clinical Trial – An Oncology specific EMR software should also have inbuilt analytics to map out potential patients for a clinical trial, current research as well as demographic assessments of patients to support findings.
+Registry for Clinical Trial – Oncology-specific EMR software should also have inbuilt analytics to map out potential patients for a clinical trial, current research as well as demographic assessments of patients to support findings.

 The EMR vendors are well aware of the fact that not all Oncology specialists are the same.
 For complications and added challenges like these, they have pre-designed templates as part of their Electronic Medical Records software (EMR) design for: